 Chapter 13 Bankruptcy vs Chapter 7 Bankruptcy

 Even before we can look at Kentucky-specific bankruptcy details, it is advisable to know the difference between Chapter 7 bankruptcy and Chapter 13 bankruptcy.
 Another name for Chapter 13 bankruptcy is ‘wage earners’ bankruptcy.
-In this type of bankruptcy, debtors enter into a payment agreement which can run for thirty-six to sixty months, payable monthly.
+In this type of bankruptcy, debtors enter into a payment agreement that can run for thirty-six to sixty months, payable monthly.
 Please keep in mind that ineligibility for Chapter 7 is what drives most people to Chapter 13.
-Other reasons why they choose Chapter 13 is a high monthly income and high-value assets.
+Other reasons why they choose Chapter 13 are a high monthly income and high-value assets.

 Chapter 7 bankruptcy, on the other hand, is known as ‘liquidation bankruptcy.’
 It is a type of debt relief for debtors who can’t pay their debts and would like to be discharged from the debts.
 As long as you are eligible, a Chapter 7 process can be finalized in 120 days, and it is less expensive.
 You can make use of our calculator below to receive an estimate of your monthly Chapter 13 payment schedule and find out if you qualify for Chapter 7.